Nahidzeinali-web/6-Agentic-AI/README.md

-# 🔍 LangChain RAG Pipeline Tutorial Summary
+# 🔍 Agent RAG Pipeline

 This tutorial demonstrates how to build a Retrieval-Augmented Generation (RAG) pipeline using LangChain and OpenAI models, enhanced with LangGraph for structured agent workflows.